rezahedi/visit-bamyan.com/source/_posts/City-of-Gansu-in-China.md

 ### What to See and Do

 You may think the main (and only) attraction was the world-famous UNESCO-listed Mogao Grottoes.
 While these caves full of ancient Buddhist art are an incredible attraction, there is much more to see in Gansu Province.
-Here is a breakdown of many of the famous sites throughout the Gansu Province.